 An exploration of the piano should start with a couple of prominent exterior components.
 They include the keyboard, featuring 52 white keys and 36 black keys.
 The white keys represent the “natural” notes of the musical scale, and the shorter black keys are the sharps or flats.

 What about the parts of a piano keyboard?
 Each key is attached to an internal component within the piano known as a hammer.

 Each of these hammers, in turn, strikes a specific string resulting in the desired pitch.
 You’ll also notice that pianos have pedals located near the floor under the keyboard.
-Pedals generally come in sets of two or three although this ultimately depends on the style of piano we’re talking about.
+Pedals generally come in sets of two or three although this ultimately depends on the style of a piano we’re talking about.

 Different Parts of a Piano: The Interior

 Now that you know more about the outside of a piano, let’s delve into interior piano parts.
 The largest component of the instrument is known as the housing or case, and it provides the piano with its instantly recognizable shape.

 The housing has a lid that you can lift to gain an inside view of the piano’s internal workings.
 Here’s where you’ll find the series of hammers and strings associated with each key that we’ve already mentioned.

 For the best view of a piano’s mechanics, peer under the lid of a grand piano.
 As you’ll see, the parts of a grand piano are laid out in full view.
 That said, it can also prove fascinating to peek into an upright piano to marvel at its compact, efficient design.

 If you’re interested in finding out more about pianos, consider lessons at the Musical Arts Center of San Antonio.